EstelleKlevenz/docana-emi-25/README.md

 How do you say it?
 Recent studies in the realm of the political sciences have shown a shift in the rethoric of politicians.
 They propose that the current spread of misinformation in political discourse is linked to an "alternative understanding of truth and honesty that emphasizes invocation of subjective belief at the expense of reliance on evidence" [Source-2].
 This can be seen and measured through the language that politicians use.
-As social media is cited as a key medium for spreading misinformation [Source-2], it is interesting to have a look, not only *wwat* kind of information is spread, but also *how?*.
+As social media is cited as a key medium for spreading misinformation [Source-2], it is interesting to have a look, not only *what* kind of information is spread, but also *how?*.

 ### Evidence minus Intuition (EMI)